 Frank Cooper’s is one of the best known marmalade brands in Britain.

 Sarah Cooper died in 1932.
-In her obituary the Yorkshire Post went as far as to describe her as the founder of the company.
+In an obituary the Yorkshire Post described her as the founder of the company.

 Production of the marmalade was relocated to Botley Road, Oxford, in the former premises of an ice rink, in 1947.